awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-ksk.md

 Note the following when you work with your KSKs:
 + Before you can delete a KSK, you must edit the KSK to set its status to **Inactive**\.
 + When DNSSEC signing is enabled for a hosted zone, Route 53 limits the TTL to one week\.
 If you set a TTL for records in the hosted zone to more than one week, you don't get an error, but Route 53 enforces a TTL of one week\.
++ To help prevent a zone outage and avoid problems with your domain becoming unavailable, you must quickly address and resolve DNSSEC errors\.
+We strongly recommend that you set up a CloudWatch alarm that alerts you whenever a `DNSSECInternalFailure` or `DNSSECKeySigningKeysNeedingAction` error is detected\.
+For more information, see [Monitoring hosted zones using Amazon CloudWatch](monitoring-hosted-zones-with-cloudwatch.md)\.
++ The KSK operations described in this section allow you to rotate your zone’s KSKs\.
+For more information and a step\-by\-step example, see *DNSSEC Key Rotation* in the blog post [ Configuring DNSSEC signing and validation with Amazon Route 53](https://aws.amazon.com/blogs/networking-and-content-delivery/configuring-dnssec-signing-and-validation-with-amazon-route-53/)\.

 To work with KSKs in the AWS Management Console, follow the guidance in the following sections\.